 For constructing explanation datasets in practice, we identified two general approaches: a) the curated approach, and b) the automated information extraction approach.
-For the manual approach, the semantic descriptions of exem-plar data were provided.
-In an ideal scenario, curated explanation datasets are created by domain experts, providing semantic descriptions which are meaningful for the task, and by using the appropriate terminology, lead to mean-ingful rules as explanations.
-In our experiments, we simulated such a manually curated dataset by using CLEVR-Hans3, which provides semantic descriptions for each image present in the dataset.
+For the manual curated approach, the semantic descriptions of exemplar data were provided.
+In an ideal scenario, curated explanation datasets are created by domain experts, providing semantic descriptions which are meaningful for the task, and by using the appropriate terminology, lead to meaningful rules as explanations.
+In our experiments, we simulated such a manually curated dataset by using Visual Genome, which provides semantic descriptions for each image present in the dataset, using terminology linked to WordNet [10].
 Of course, using human labor for the creation of explanation datasets in real-world applications would be expensive, thus we also experimented with automatically generating semantic descriptions for exemplar data.
-Specifically, for the automated information extraction approach we used domain specific, robust, feature extraction techniques and then provided semantic de-scriptions in terms of the extracted features.
+Specifically, for the automated information extraction approach we used domain specific, robust, feature extraction techniques and then provided semantic descriptions in terms of the extracted features.
 In these experiments, we automatically generated semantic descriptions for images in MNIST, by using ridge detection, and then describing each image as a set of intersecting lines.

-For acquiring certain answers of semantic queries, which requires reasoning, we set up repositories on GraphDB.2 For the case of the Mushrooms dataset we used the certain answers to measure fidelity, number of rules and average rule length and compared our approach with RuleMatrix [9] which implements scalable bayesian rule lists [8], Skope-Rules3 and the closely related KGrules[46].
-For CLEVR-Hans3, we mainly used the certain answers to explore whether our explainability framework can detect the foreknown bias of the classifier, by observing the best generated rule-queries with respect to precision, recall, and degree as defined in Section 3.
+For acquiring certain answers of semantic queries, which requires reasoning, we set up repositories on GraphDB.2 For the case of the Mushrooms dataset we used the certain answers to measure fidelity, number of rules and average rule length and compared our approach with RuleMatrix [26] which implements scalable bayesian rule lists [25], Skope-Rules3 and the closely related KGrules[46].
+For CLEVR-Hans3, we mainly used the certain answers to explore whether our explainability framework can detect the foreknown bias of the classifier, while for Visual Genome we attempt to discover biases, by observing the best generated rule-queries with respect to precision, recall, and degree as defined in Section 3.
 Finally, for MNIST we observed quality and usability related properties of generated rule queries and their exceptions.